parsabsh/linux-notes/README.md

 echo "${!my_array[@]}"
 ```

-Also, we can use `unset` command to remove an index from our array:
+Also, we can use the `unset` command to remove an index from our array:

 ```bash
 a1=(1 2 3 4 5 6 7)